ChiuMungZitAlexander/website/src/pages/blogs/goodbye-kobe.en.md

 Absolutely it is Kobe, but it seems not only to be Kobe.

 The early Kobe fans are going to work, to marry and to bear the children.
-第一批铁杆科密，已经步入工作、步入婚姻、步入带娃的年纪。篮球早已干瘪，球衣也早已放在箱子的最底下。偶尔路过球场，会不禁羡慕起那些只能穿着最普通的鞋子，没有任何护具，有些还披着校服的学生们。

-哦，终于明白过来。

-我们道别的，还有曾经的自己，曾经无拘无束、闲适散漫的自己。

-然而我们拥抱的，是科比留下的精神财富，曼巴精神。

-再见，科比。

-(科比九代，2016年于香港浸会大学篮球馆)
+The basketball is flat and the jersey is folded.
+Sometimes when passing by the basketball court, I will envy the students in uniform and cheap sneakers, without any gears .

+Well, finally I got the answer.

+We're saying goodbye to ourselves as well, who used to be irresponsible and undisciplined.

+However, we embraced the spiritual wealth Kobe left - the mamba mentality.

+Goodbye, Kobe.

+(Kobe 9 High，Gym of HKBU, 2016)
 ![](../../assets/images/goodbye-kobe/self.jpg)